boldbi/bold-bi-docs/docs/white-labeling-in-bold-bi.md

 **Custom Domain in Cloud BI**

 By default, the domain of the cloud site will be the subdomain of `boldbi.com` (e.g. https://demo.boldbi.com/).
 You can customize it on the `Site Settings` page under the `Domain` section.
 To set up the custom vanity domain, you will need a domain from a DNS provider, and Bold BI will provide an SSL certificate for your domain.
-Please follow this [link](/site-administration/custom-domain-in-cloud-bi/) to learn how to set up a custom domain in Cloud BI.
+Please follow the [Custom Domain in Cloud Analytics Server](/site-administration/custom-domain-in-cloud-bi/) to learn how to set up a custom domain in Cloud BI.
 ![Administration Page](/static/assets/site-administration/images/administration-page.png)

-Please refer to this [link](/site-administration/custom-domain-in-cloud-bi/) to learn more about customizing the domain in Bold BI.
+Please refer to the [Custom Domain in Cloud Analytics Server](/site-administration/custom-domain-in-cloud-bi/) to learn more about customizing the domain in Bold BI.

 > **Note**: The logos, site name, copyright information, "powered by" information, languages, date and time display formats, and domain customizations can be updated on the `Site Settings` page by administrators or users with permission to manage the site settings.